artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

   constructor(name) {
     this.name = name
   }
+  hello() {
+    console.log("Hi!")
   }
+}

 const danger = new Person("danger")
+danger.hello()
 ```

-Classes provides the option of doing object-oriented programming, which is still a pretty solid way to write code.
-You can get useful errors
+Classes provide the option of doing object-oriented programming, which is still a solid way to write code.
+Classes provide a simple tool for making interfaces, which is really useful when you're working to the [Gang of Four][gof] principals:

+> “Program to an interface, not an implementation,” and “favor object composition over class inheritance.”

+### Prototypical

+So, classes - it took 20ish years before they happened?
+Before that JavaScript was basically only a prototype-based language.
+This meant you created "objects" but that they were just effectively just key-value stores, and you used functions to do everything else.

+The language is a great fit for functional programming, I ended up building [an Artsy chat bot][mitosis] using only functions by accident.
+Really, a few days into it when I started looking for an example class to show in this post I realised I didn't have one.
+Whereas in Danger I do almost exclusive OOP in JavaScript, sometimes the project fits the paradigm too.

+A really good, and highly opinionated post on the values of prototypical/functional programming in JavaScript is [The Two Pillars of JavaScript](https://medium.com/javascript-scene/the-two-pillars-of-javascript-ee6f3281e7f3#.knm7xb7zr) - I agree with a lot of it.

 ### Mutablilty